 Seek medical attention right away if any of these SEVERE side effects occur:

 Abnormal skin sensations, especially around the mouth, fingers, and toes; diarrhea; headache; loss of appetite; mild stomach pain; nausea; taste changes; tiredness; vomiting; weakness.

 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest or throat; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chest, jaw or arm pain; decreased urination; dizziness or light-headedness; fainting; fast or irregular heartbeat; fever, chills, or sore throat; flushed face; loss of consciousness; mental or mood changes (eg, depression); muscle or joint pain; seizures; shortness of breath; sudden, severe nausea or vomiting; unusual bruising or bleeding; unusual sweating; unusual tiredness or weakness; vision changes; wheezing.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store Norvir between 68 and 77 degrees F (20 and 25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store Norvir in the original container at room temperature up to 86 degrees F (30 degrees C).
+If stored outside of the original container, throw away any part not used after 2 weeks.
+Storage at temperatures up to 122 degrees F (50 degrees C) is permitted for up to 7 days.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Norvir out of the reach of children and away from pets.

 - If you have any questions about Norvir, please talk with your doctor, pharmacist, or other health care provider.